Best Baked Panko Salmon

 Ingredients

-- Mayonnaise – I recommend a full-fat mayonnaise for best flavor but low-fat or plant-based will also work.
+- Mayonnaise – I recommend a full-fat mayonnaise for the best flavor but low-fat or plant-based will also work.

-- Dijon mustard – Dijon is a must, it gives the salmon elevated flavor.
+- Dijon mustard – Dijon is a must, it gives the salmon an elevated flavor.
 It’s not over-powering, but you can add more or less depending on your preference.

 - Panko – Panko bread crumbs (flaky Japanese bread crumbs) are also a must as they result in a crunchy topping that you don’t get with traditional bread crumbs.
 You can find them at most grocery stores.